greatexpectationslabs/workshops/get_started_with_gx_cloud_and_postgres/workshop.md

 ## Create Expectations
 Expectations are a unique GX construct that enable you to make simple, declarative assertions about your data.
 You can think of Expectations as unit tests for your data.
 They make implicit assumptions about your data explicit, and they use self-explanatory language for describing data.
 Expectations can help you better understand your data and help you improve data quality.

-In GX Cloud, you create Expectations within an Expectation Suite, which is a collection of Expectations.
+In GX Cloud, you create Expectations for the Data Asset.

 The Postgres Data Asset table contains New York City (NYC) taxi data from January 2019.
 The [NYC Taxi data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) is a popular set of open source data that contains records of completed taxi cab trips in NYC, including information such as pick up and drop off times, the number of passengers, the fare collected, and so on.